openziti/ziti-console/README.md

 This ensures changes made to the NPM library get pulled into the Angular app you are developing

 ### Hybrid App
-In the interim, the open-ziti is a hybrid app, in that it runs the old ZAC code and tranisitoned angular components.
+In the interim, the ziti-console project is a hybrid app, in that it runs the classic ZAC code (pure HTML/JS) together with tranisitoned angular components.
-This requires some duplication - for instance in running both the legacy settings and the open-ziti settings.
+This requires some duplication - for instance in running both the classic settings and the open-ziti settings.